onzfonz/comp227/src/content/3/en/part3b.md

 3. configure the backend to show the frontend's ***main page*** (the file *dist/index.html*) as the **backend's main page**.

 We begin by copying the production build of the frontend to the root of the backend.
-The copying can be done from the frontend directory by opening up the terminal in Webstorm from the frontend's project and then typing:
+The copying can be done from the frontend directory by opening up the terminal in WebStorm from the frontend's project and then typing:

 ```bash
 cp -r dist ../tasks-backend_OR_NAME_OF_YOUR_BACKEND_DIR